esmero/archipelago-documentation/docs/security_bots.md

         docker-compose down && docker-compose up -d
         ```

-10. There is a small bug that causes environment substitution to fail on the NGINX container so we need to run it manually:
-    ```shell
-    docker exec -ti esmero-web bash -c "/docker-entrypoint.d/20-envsubst-on-templates.sh"
-    ```
-11. Now check that the NGINX configurations generated from the template are valid:
-    ```shell
-    docker exec -ti esmero-web bash -c "nginx -t"
-    ```
-    You should see something like the below output:
-    ```shell
-    nginx: the configuration file /etc/nginx/nginx.conf syntax is ok
-    nginx: configuration file /etc/nginx/nginx.conf test is successful
-    ```
-12. Restart the NGINX service:
-    ```shell
-    docker exec -ti esmero-web bash -c "nginx -s reload"
-    ```
-13. Test that it is working by following the "TESTING" section (STEP 10) in the official documentation: <https://github.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker>
+10. Test that it is working by following the "TESTING" section (STEP 10) in the official documentation: <https://github.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker>